 Geometry

 Detector geometry descriptions for HEP are almost universally defined using a hierarchy of fully nested volumes, often saved as a GDML file [Chytracek et al., 2006].
-These volumes can be represented as a directed acyclic graph (DAG): the nodes are the geometric elements, and the edges are an instantiation of the volume below inside the volume above.
+These user-defined volumes can be represented as a directed acyclic graph (DAG): the nodes are the geometric elements, and the edges are an instantiation of the volume below inside the volume above.
 This instantiation is associated with a transformation and other metadata.
 In HEP geometries, child nodes may not overlap each other or their enclosing parent volume.

 Celeritas nomenclature tends toward computer science terminology.